dannyharding10/extension-cli/README.md

 [![npm](https://img.shields.io/npm/dt/extension-cli?style=flat-square)](https://www.npmjs.com/package/extension-cli)
 <!-- [![Coveralls github](https://img.shields.io/coveralls/github/MobileFirstLLC/extension-cli?style=flat-square)](https://coveralls.io/github/MobileFirstLLC/extension-cli) hide coverage because it represents only utilities and may signal incorrectly; add back when this includes all of CLI commands -->

+**This is a fork of the package MobileFirstLLC/extension-cli with some extra goodness.
+Pull Requests welcome!**

 **Extension CLI is a command-line application that facilitates chromium&#8727;-based web extension development by providing a systematic way to build, test and document extension projects.
 It handles the project setup and builds and lets you focus on the extension you are creating.**